asathoor/mdu-2021-Y-spring/README.md

-# mdu-2021-F-foraaar
+# mdu-2021-Y-foraaar
-Boilerplates til proframmering: foråret 2021.
+Boilerplates for the programming class at the Multimedia Designer Programme.